GeoPlatform/CCB-Plugins/themes/geoplatform-ccb/README.md

 * **Category Pages** have a **"Description"** area.
 Anything put in there will show up in the Category page's banner.

 ### Category Specific Sidebar Links
 You are able to add up to 5 links to each category page.
 The links can be added in each category page.

+### Front Page Categories
+The Front page of this theme is designed to showcase Categories of the site.
+Each category will show up with a placeholder image.
+To change the Featured Image of each category, you need to download and activate the [Categories Images plugin](https://wordpress.org/plugins/categories-images/).

+Once activated, you can add a new featured image to each category in that specific category page.

 ## Frequently Asked Questions

 * What is the Geoplatform Community Core Bundle?

-An answer to that question.

-*
+The Community Core Bundle (CCB) enables independent development of a self-contained community website (i.e., a Community Space) that operates on the infrastructure of the GeoPlatform.
+More info about CCB's and Geoplatform can be found [here.](https://www.geoplatform.gov/geoplatform-help/ccb/ccb-getting-started/#what_is_a_ccb)

+* Does this theme need to be active for other Geoplatform plugins to work?

+No, Geoplatform plugins work independently of the theme.

 ## Copyright